 The oilfield service industry is highly competitive and the Corporation competes with a substantial number of companies that have significant technical and financial resources.
 The Corporation's ability to generate revenue and earnings depends primarily upon its ability to provide drilling fluid systems and production and specialty chemical solutions that meet the specific needs of its clients and its ability to win bids in competitive bidding processes and to perform awarded projects within estimated times and costs.
-There can be no assurance that the Corporation's competitors will not substantially increase the resources devoted to the development and marketing of products and services that compete with those of the Corporation or that new or existing competitors will not enter the various markets in which the Corporation is active.
+There can be no assurance that the Corporation's competitors will not substantially increase the resources devoted to the development and marketing of products and services that compete with those of the Corporation or substantially reduce the price of its products and services that compete with those of the Corporation.
+There is also no assurance that new or existing competitors will not enter the various markets in which the Corporation is active.
 In addition, reduced levels of activity in the oil and natural gas industry can intensify competition and may result in lower revenue to the Corporation.